aeturrell/home/blog/posts/wikipedia-into-stem/index.md

 # A campaign to inspire women to enter STEM subjects

-My Imperial College London physics colleague Dr. Jess Wade ([@jesswade](https://twitter.com/jesswade) on twitter) has come up with a novel way to help inspire more women to enter STEM subjects.
+My Imperial College London physics colleague Dr. Jess Wade ([Click here for Jess' Twitter](https://twitter.com/jesswade)) has come up with a novel way to help inspire more women to enter STEM subjects.
 She has been busily and heroically writing Wikipedia articles on women scientists of note since 2016.
 As [she says](https://www.theguardian.com/education/2018/jul/24/academic-writes-270-wikipedia-pages-year-female-scientists-noticed),
 >>"Wikipedia is a really great way to engage people in this mission because the more you read about these sensational women, the more you get so motivated and inspired by their personal stories."                  - Dr. Jess Wade